 FORT LUPTON, Colo. -- Hitting the fairway isn't just the recommended way to play Coyote Creek Golf Club, a fine city-owned municipal course northeast of Denver -- it's the only way.

 "We add bite to the rough.
-You need to stay out of jail and stay in the fairway," said Pat Marek, the general manager at Coyote Creek.
+You need to stay out of jail, and stay in the fairway," General Manager Pat Marek cautioned.